 While diamonds look appealing and are a symbol of love and commitment, most of the diamonds sourced in the market are unethical.
 But ethical diamonds mean there is a minimum environmental impact, no worker exploitation, and no conflicts on the negative side of the profit parameters.
 If you aim to possess a stunning diamond that says something about your ethics, this guide on buying ethical diamonds will enlighten you.

-Ethical diamonds, or better known as conflicted free diamonds, are procured in a manner that does not violate human, child, and environment’s rights.
+Ethical diamonds, or better known as conflict-free diamonds, are procured in a manner that does not violate human, child, and environment’s rights.
 These diamonds are obtained and refined through cutting and selling in good working conditions devoid of giving monetary support to armed fighting, specifically in areas impact by blood diamonds.

 To truly measure the ethical benchmark of a diamond, it must fulfill higher criteria like these: